-During 2008, there were 4 cases of invasive Haemophilis influenzae reported in Davis County.
-Of the 4 cases, two were further sub-typed as type F, one type A, and one was non-typeable.
+During 2009, there were 4 cases of invasive Haemophilis influenzae reported in Davis County.
+Of the 4 cases, one sub-typed as type F, one type B, and two were non-typeable.

 Chemoprophylaxis is ONLY indicated for contacts to Haemophilis influenzae type b disease.
 All of the Davis County cases reported in 2008 were not type b, therefore, no contacts were propylaxed.